 All my photography is copyright and cannot be used without permission from me.
 If you would like to use my photography for educational use, please contact me.

 Astronomical Photography is something completely difference because the light is so weak, and exposures are usually long.
 The vast milky way above makes for some wonderful photography that in the past took a long time to acquire.
 A telescope is needed to capture the details and color of the star clusters, nebula, and galaxies.

-Today my telescope is in southwest Colorado at my friend’s observatory at 7,000 feet in very dark skies, and I control it remotely from Arizona with my friend Giuseppe Carmine Iaffaldano in Italy.
-I still enjoy astronomical photography and working for the visitor center at Kitt Peak opens the door for me in many ways.
+My telescope is in southwest Colorado at my friend’s observatory at 7,000 feet in very dark skies, and I control it remotely from Arizona with my friend Giuseppe Carmine Iaffaldano in Italy.
+All of my astronomical photography for fun.
+I now working at the Kitt Peak Observatory Visitor Center as the observatory technician.
 I enjoy nebula the most because of the rich color they offer.
 Milky way photography sitting under God’s beautiful sky above.
-I enjoy working with others starting out in astronomical photography with learning skills and software.
-I also have over 15 years experience in remote observatory operations.
-I have had many photographs publish in Astronomy and Sky & Telescope Magazines.
-In addition many photographs were published in a number of books around the whole and also used in software applications such as CCD Navigator.
+Today, I am still going strong with imaging.
+I currently own a Takahashi Epsilon 180 F/2.8 and a color camera.

 The visitor center at Kitt Peak offers many public programs in the evening.
 However, they also offer options in astrophotography using the visitor center telescopes.